appetizermonster/Hain/THEMES.md

 ## Technical details

-There's scope for further improvements (I have some more ideas!) and tweaks to the theme interpretation, but it worked well with the 10 random 3rd party themes I tested this with.

 Additional 3rd party theme files (see below for the formats supported) simply need to be dropped into the user preferences directory, eg. `C:\Users\danny\AppData\Local\hain-user\themes` where they will be scanned on app startup.